vwkd/code-system/src/languages/rust/struct/Vector.md

 ## Introduction

-smart pointer
+- smart pointer
 - collection type
 - list of values
 - dynamic length
+- same type
-- same type, but for different types can use enum with attached values of different types
+- for different types can use enum with attached values of different types
 - iterable
 - beware: wants to iterate over reference, otherwise moves elements into loop variable and can't use vector afterwards ❗️
 - index can be dynamic